 Vesicare/VESIcare LS contains solifenacin, a competitive muscarinic receptor antagonist.
 Muscarinic receptors play an important role in several major cholinergically mediated functions, including contractions of urinary bladder smooth muscle.
 Antagonism at these receptors has been shown to reduce tonus (elastic tension) of the urinary bladder and slow parasympathetic contractions.

-VESIcare LS is specifically indicated for the treatment of neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages two years and older.
+VESIcare LS is specifically indicated for the treatment of neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages 2 years of age and older.

 VESIcare LS is supplied as a liquid oral suspension.
 The recommended starting and maximum VESIcare LS oral suspension doses are weight-based and are administered once daily.
 After administration of the recommended starting dose, the dose may be increased to the lowest effective dose but should not exceed the maximum recommended dose.

-FDA approval of Vesicare was based upon four 12-week multi-center, double-blind, placebo-controlled, parallel-group studies.
-The studies enrolled a total of 3027 subjects with at least a 3 month history of increased urinary frequency, urinary urgency, and/or urge or mixed (predominantly urge) incontinence.
+FDA approval of Vesicare was based upon four 12-week multicenter, double-blind, placebo-controlled, parallel-group studies.
+The studies enrolled 3,027 subjects with at least a three-month history of increased urinary frequency, urinary urgency and/or urge or mixed (predominantly urge) incontinence.
 Subjects in two of the trials received either 5 or 10 mg Vesicare or placebo once daily, and subjects in the other two received exclusively 10 mg or placebo once daily.
 All patients completing the 12-week studies were eligible to enter an open label long-term extension.
-All four trials found that Vesicare offered significantly better efficacy than placebo in both primary (mean change from baseline to 12 weeks in number of micturitions/24 hours) and secondary (including mean change from baseline to 12 weeks in number of incontinence episodes/24 hours, and mean volume voided per micturition) endpoints.
+All four trials found that Vesicare offered significantly better efficacy than placebo in both primary (mean change from baseline to 12 weeks in number of micturitions/24 hours) and secondary (including mean change from baseline to 12 weeks in number of incontinence episodes/24 hours, and mean volume voided per micturition) end points.

-The FDA approval of VESIcare LS for use in pediatric patients with NDO was based on two clinical trials with a total of 95 pediatric NDO patients, ages two to 17 years old.
-The studies were designed to measure (as a primary efficacy endpoint) the maximum amount of urine the bladder could hold after 24 weeks of treatment.
-In the first study, 17 patients ages 2 to less than 5 years old were able to hold an average of 39 mL more urine than when the study began.
-In the second study, 49 patients ages five to 17 years were able to hold an average of 57 mL more urine than when the study began.
+The FDA approval of VESIcare LS for use in pediatric patients with NDO was based on two clinical trials with 95 pediatric NDO patients, ages 2 to 17 years old.
+The studies were designed to measure (as a primary efficacy end point) the maximum amount of urine the bladder could hold after 24 weeks of treatment.
+In the first study, 17 patients ages 2 to younger than 5 years old were able to hold an average of 39 mL more urine than when the study began.
+In the second study, 49 patients ages 5 to 17 years were able to hold an average of 57 mL more urine than when the study began.
 Reductions in spontaneous bladder contractions, bladder pressure and number of incontinence episodes were also observed in both studies.